kargla3/robot_movement/README.md

 All of the tests are included in movement_test.cpp

+To run tests use:
+colcon test
-To run tests use colcon test, colcon test-result --verbose
+colcon test-result --verbose